guoweier/Poplar_Chromoanagenesis/README.md

 # Poplar Chromoanagenesis
-A pipeline for locating the genomic position of chromosomal rearrangement junctions by using Illumina genome sequencing.
+A workflow for locating the genomic position of chromosomal rearrangement junctions by using Illumina genome sequencing.

 ### Introduction
 Genomic structural variation is widely reported in different species.
 Extreme scenario such as chromoanagenesis, which is the fragmentation and reorganization of one chromosome in early mitosis, has been detected under various situation.
 It has shown to correlate with human cancer, but also have been found in plants. <br>